 New Orthodox Christian Temple

-The purpose of the thesis is to investigate the fundamental question "What is the Christian Orthodox temple, what it expresses and how it should be drawn" today.
+The aim of the thesis is to investigate the fundamental question of 'what is the Orthodox Christian temple, what does it express and how should it be designed' today.

-The Orthodox interpretation of the Christian building is the topos from which the close analysis on the invariants of the Temple begins, on which the thesis in depth lingers.
-Revealed Values and meanings that represent the constants of the construction of the Orthodox temple, although not always in an immediately legible form, which must also be expressed in a contemporary Temple.
-In Fact, the modalities of spatial expression, which could be diversified, derive from the deep understanding of meanings, even if they do not necessarily have to repeat passively forms of the past.
-Indeed, according to the author, the obsessive attachment to these is a superficial expression of respect for the true meaning of tradition.
+The Orthodox interpretation of the Christian building is the topos from which the tight analysis on the invariants of the Temple, on which the thesis lingers in depth, begins.
+Revealed values and meanings that represent constants in the construction of the Orthodox temple, even if not always in an immediately legible form, must also be expressed in a contemporary temple.
+Indeed, the modes of spatial expression, which could be diverse, derive from a deep understanding of meanings, even if they need not necessarily repeat past forms in a passive manner.
+On the contrary, according to the author, obsessive attachment to these is a superficial expression of respect for the true meaning of tradition.

-The design synthesis is expressed through contemporary materials, such as reinforced concrete, and forms that in a measured dialogue with the past revisiting in the contemporaneousness the invariates of the temple.
-Elaborated is the search for light that from the dome rains with significant variations in the ship and in the sanctuary compared to the light-up of peripheral areas.
+The design synthesis is expressed through contemporary materials, such as reinforced concrete, and forms that in a measured dialogue with the past revisit the temple's invariables in a contemporary way.
+Elaborate is the search for light that rains down from the dome with significant variations in the nave and sanctuary compared to the dim luminosity of the peripheral areas.

-The project in question significantly arises on a design research plan that had not been detected in the many projects in the Orthodox field that the Prize has received in the past.
-This in particular was positively judged by the jury more than the considerations of a strictly formal nature, even for the remote dialogue with that Orthodox Temple which, the only non-secular building, is seeing the light at Ground Zero.
+The project in question significantly places itself on a level of design research that had not been noted in the numerous projects in the Orthodox sphere that the Award has accepted in the past.
+This in particular was positively judged by the jury more than considerations of a strictly formal nature, also because of the long-distance dialogue with the Orthodox temple that, as the only non-secular building, is seeing the light at Ground Zero.

 THIRD PRIZE